korayyalpp/korayalp-Koray-Alp-DSA210/README.md

 Disciplinary Difference Between Defenders and Other Positions

-To determine whether defenders receive more cards, we formally test:
+To determine whether defenders receive more cards, the following hypotheses are tested:

 H₀ (Null Hypothesis):
 Defenders and non-defenders have equal average card scores.

 H₁ (Alternative Hypothesis):
 Defenders have a significantly higher average card score than other players.

 Method:
-A Welch’s Two-Sample t-test (independent samples with unequal variances) is applied to compare the card score distributions of defenders and other positions.
+A Welch’s Two-Sample t-test (independent samples with unequal variances) is applied to compare card score distributions.

-Interpretation Rule:
+Decision Rule:
-If p-value < 0.05, reject H₀ → defenders receive significantly more cards.
+	•	If p-value < 0.05 → Reject H₀
-If p-value ≥ 0.05, fail to reject H₀ → no statistical difference.
+	•	If p-value ≥ 0.05 → Fail to reject H₀

 ⸻